 For the ActionLink method, the first parameter is the text to display in the link.
 The second parameter is the action and the third parameter is the name of the controller.
 For example, the first link points to the Index action in StudentsController.
 The actual hyperlink is constructed from these values.
 The first link ultimately takes users to the Index.cshtml file within the Views/Students folder.

 You will verify that the code added to your project correctly displays a list of the students, and enables users to edit, create, or delete the student records in the database.

-Right-click the Views/Students/Index.cshtml file, and select View in Browser.
-Notice that it displays a list of the students.
+Right-click the Views/Home/Index.cshtml file, and select View in Browser.
+On this page, click the link for the list of students.